uberhacker/mcu/README.md

 ```
 $ terminus sites mcu --security-only --skip-backup
 ```
-Apply contrib updates to all live environments and prompt while performing the updates:
+Apply contrib updates to all live environments and prompt to continue prior to performing the updates on each site:
 ```
 $ terminus sites mcu --env=live --confirm
 ```